IoT Temperature Monitoring System

 Data Flow Process

-2. HTTP POST: Device sends JSON payload to backend API
+2. HTTP POST: ERM-1 sends JSON payload to backend API

 3. Blockchain Transaction: Backend creates signed transaction